 As I’m a big fan of lists, I thought the easiest way to explain why the Overland Track has left such an impression on me is to list the top 10 things I love about the track.
 I also put some imagery to these points which I hope will leave you scrambling to add the Overland Track to your bucket list!

-1. It pushes you out of your comfort zone
+1. The Overland Track pushes you out of your comfort zone

-After a lot of research I purchased all of my gear, flew down to Tasmania, and completed the track.
-Since that first trip I have completed many multi day trips, with my Overland experience giving me confidence to tackle bigger, tougher walks like the walk into Lake Oberon in the Western Arthurs.
-I can credit my first experience of doing the Overland Track for beginning my passion for wilderness photography, camping, multi day hiking, and general passion for the amazing state of Tasmania.
+After a lot of research, I purchased all of my gear, flew down to Tasmania, and completed the track.
+Since that first trip I have completed many multi-day trips, with my Overland experience giving me the confidence to tackle bigger, tougher walks like the walk into Lake Oberon in the Western Arthurs.
+I can credit my first experience of doing the Overland Track for beginning my passion for wilderness photography, camping, multi-day hiking, and general passion for the amazing state of Tasmania.

 2. It is a digital detox

 Ever feel like you are always on your phone?
 Always on social media?
 The Overland Track winds across some pretty remote areas of Tasmania.
 These areas are so remote that even mobile phone reception does not reach them, which seems to be an ever-reducing phenomenon in this day and age!
 When you are on the track you are forced to switch off the phone (or put it in flight mode to conserve battery) and enjoy what is around you.
 It is peaceful, and it is wonderful not to have notifications buzzing in your pocket every 5 minutes.
 With the absence of technological distractions, you are free to talk to other hikers on the track, leading to laughs and new friendships.